^

 Neurobiological mechanisms linking social media use to adolescent mental health

-Overall, this comprehensive study highlights the multifaceted impact of social media on adolescent mental health, not only through direct exposure, but also by exacerbating internal developing vulnerabilities during this critical period.
-While social media offers unprecedented opportunities for self-expression and social interaction, it also poses unique challenges due to adolescents' heightened sensitivity to social feedback and the complex interplay of their rapidly evolving neurobiological, cognitive, and behavioral landscapes.
+Overall, this comprehensive study highlights the multifaceted impact of social media on adolescent mental health, not only through direct contact but also by exacerbating internal developing vulnerabilities during this critical period.
+While social media offers unprecedented opportunities for self-expression and social interaction, it also poses unique challenges due to adolescents’ heightened sensitivity to social feedback and the complex interplay of their rapidly developing neurobiological, cognitive, and behavioral landscapes.

 You are reporting a typo in the following text: